-Prior to coming to Orientation, every first-year student will take the ALEKS online mathematics placement test.
-Depending upon the student's major and High School academic background, Chemistry Diagnostic and World Language placement tests may also need to be completed.
-These placement tests are taken fully online and are typically accessible after May 1st.
-It is requested that all students complete their placement tests no later than 2 weeks prior to their orientation date.
+Prior to attending this required portion of Orientation, every first-year student will take the ALEKS online Mathematics placement test.
+Depending upon the student's major and high school academic background, Chemistry Diagnostic and World Language placement tests may also need to be completed.
+These placement tests are taken fully online and are typically accessible after May 1.
+It is requested that all students complete their placement tests no later than 2 weeks prior to their required Orientation session.